Ayoyinka-Sofuwa/Azure-ML-Nanodegree--Capstone-project/README.md

 ## Automated ML

+(Popularly called AutoML) is the automatic process of model algorithm selection, hyper parameter tuning, iterative modelling, and model assessment.

 In my automl settings, I set the experiment to time out at 30 minutes, run 4 experiments at a time and the primary metric to be optimized for model selection will be the accuracy of each model generated.
 It is a classification experiment and my target column to be predicted is the diagnosis column.
 The AutoML experiment trains a number of modeld in a short time frame and chooses the best performing model of all the models traied.
 This is why AutoML is recommended to optimize compute, save time and perform so much better and I configured this automated ML experiment to be Onnx compatible for deployment which makes it easily accessible.

 ### Results
-The AutoML experiment successfully trained a total of 38 models which generally performed well but the best AutoMl model is the VotingEnsemble with an accuracy of 0.9384 which could've been improved by increasing the run time and if it ran on the compute target.
+* The AutoML experiment successfully trained a total of 38 models which generally performed well and the best AutoMl model is the VotingEnsemble with an accuracy of 0.9384 which could've been improved by increasing the run time and if it ran on the compute target.
+* Another possible way to improve the output here is to use `AUC_weighted` as my primary metric because of the size of my dataset which isn't very large.

 <p align="center">
   <img src="https://github.com/Ayoyinka-Sofuwa/Azure-ML-Nanodegree--Capstone-project/blob/main/screenshot/automl%20run%20widget%201.png">